Golden Bay / Mohua: History

 In 1770, during his first voyage, English explorer James Cook included the bay as part of Blind Bay, but upon his second voyage to the bay in 1773 realised that it was in fact the location of Murderers Bay.
 The French explorer Jules Dumont d'Urville appears to have changed the name to Massacre Bay.

 After Ngāti Tūmatakōkiri's defeat in the 1810s, Golden Bay became a part of the rohe of Ngāti Apa ki te Rā Tō.

+Pākehā settlement

 European settlement commenced in October 1842 with the Lovell family settling at Motupipi near the then existing Māori pā site.
 Earlier, in March of that year, Frederick Tuckett had discovered coal on the beach near the Motupipi pā.
 There was a report from May 1841, which also stated there was coal in the area.
 In the 1840s, following the discoveries, the local population unsuccessfully sought to have it renamed Coal Bay.